 Avocados seem to make the cut when it comes to pretty much any diet plan.
 The reason?
 They deliver a one-two punch of healthy fats and fiber, plus a buttery texture that adds richness to meals and snacks.
 While they're higher in calories than other fruits and vegetables, research suggests avocado eaters—those who consume about half an avocado a day along with a healthy diet—have lower body weights and waist measurements.
 While you can never go wrong with avocado toast, there are plenty of other ways to enjoy them throughout the day.

 Pictured Recipe: Dark Chocolate Peanut Butter Truffles

-Yep, chocolate, and here's why: A healthy weight loss diet is more likely to be effective if it's sustainable.
-Research shows that deprivation of certain foods or food groups can lead to intense cravings and may cause binging after avoiding foods for a period of time.
-Including foods you enjoy but initially perceive to be off-limits, like chocolate, may help you stick with a weight loss plan.
+Yep, chocolate, and here's why: A healthy weight-loss diet is more likely to be effective if it's sustainable.
+Research shows that deprivation of certain foods or food groups can lead to intense cravings and may cause bingeing after avoiding the foods for a period of time.
+Including foods you enjoy but initially perceive to be off-limits, like chocolate, may help you stick with a weight-loss plan.
 Including an ounce of dark chocolate (aim for 70% cacao content or higher) might be just the indulgence you need to stay on track.
-You'll also benefit from it's heart-healthy and mood-boosting perks.
+You'll also benefit from its heart-healthy and mood-boosting perks.

 Related: 100-Calorie Chocolate Desserts

 Eating a balanced diet with adequate fiber and protein goes a long way in helping with healthy weight loss (1 to 2 pounds per week).
-These 10 foods are some of the best foods—and easiest—to incorporate into your diet, so plan on adding them as meals and snacks this in the coming weeks to help you reach your weight loss goal the healthy way.
+These 10 foods are some of the best—and easiest—foods to incorporate into your diet, so plan on adding them as meals and snacks in the coming weeks to help you reach your weight-loss goal the healthy way.